-In Hilary Term 2018, I will be tutoring the Philosophy Prelim/Mods (1st Year) paper Moral Philosophy for Oriel College, Oxford, and the Philosophy Honours Finals paper Philosophy of Logic and Language for St. Anne's College, Oxford.
+This Hilary Term 2018, I tutored Prelims/Mods (1st Year) Moral Philosophy for Oriel College, and the Philosophy Honours Finals (3rd Year) paper Philosophy of Logic and Language for St. Anne's College.

 At Oxford, I am on the Philosophy Graduate Teaching Register – a list of graduate students prepared to teach philosophy undergraduates.
 I offer undergraduate teaching for the following finals papers: Ethics, Knowledge and Reality, Practical Ethics, Philosophy of Mind, Philosophy of Cognitive Science, and Philosophy of Logic and Language.
 I also offer teaching to those undergraduates writing dissertations in the areas of my doctoral research of (Meta-)Metaphysics, Moral Philosophy/Ethics, and Meta-Normativity.
 I have volunteered through the University of Oxford Hub initiative Schools Plus as a Philosophy A-Level Tutor (once a week during Full Term) at a local school with a high number of disadvantaged pupils.
 The Schools Plus initiative, and I when volunteering for them, hope that we can play some role in tackling the educational disadvantage at the school-level in Oxford by working to raise the academic confidence, interest, and attainment of disadvantaged pupils.

 Teacher Training at Oxford and Cambridge